-Agency personnel who are interested in becoming a new internship site are encouraged to contact the Field Education Director to determine if the agency will be able to accommodate the learning opportunities required for social work students.
+Agency personnel who are interested in becoming a new internship site are encouraged to contact the Field Education Program Director to determine if the agency will be able to accommodate the learning opportunities required for social work students.
 If so, the agency may complete the Field Organization Application and Field Instructor Application.
-The Field Education Director will arrange a visit to the proposed internship site.
-Following the visit, the Field Education Director in consultation with the Field Education Committee will determine if the agency is approved.
+The Field Education Program Director will arrange a visit to the proposed internship site to assess the appropriateness of the agency for the student's learning needs.
+Following the visit, the Field Education Program Director, in consultation with the Field Education Committee, will determine if the agency is approved.
 Application to become a new site must be completed a minimum of 3 months prior to proposed placement.